-Hope: From Robe to Riches.
-The beginning of the journey.
+Hope: From Robe to Riches: The beginning of the journey.
+And a brief introduction to Design Anthropology and content for social media engagement.

 I am the child of an anthropologist.
 I didn’t know it at the time, but I grew up with an anthropological view of the world.